Adaptive Nonlinear Vector Autoregression: Robust Forecasting for Noisy Chaotic Time Series: Introduction

 \subsection{Motivation}

-Time series analysis and forecasting have become essential tools in many fields, such as climate science \cite{bochenek2022machine}, \cite{forster2024indicators}, \cite{wilson2016last}, \cite{hansen2010global}, finance \cite{dingli2017financial}, \cite{hamilton2020time}, \cite{takahashi2019modeling}, healthcare and medicine \cite{lipton2015learning}, \cite{esteban2016predicting}, \cite{rajkomar2018scalable} and transportation \cite{lv2014traffic}.
+Time series analysis and forecasting have become essential tools in many fields, such as climate science \cite{bochenek2022machine}, \cite{forster2024indicators}, \cite{hansen2010global}, \cite{wilson2016last}, finance \cite{dingli2017financial}, \cite{hamilton2020time}, \cite{takahashi2019modeling}, healthcare and medicine \cite{esteban2016predicting}, \cite{lipton2015learning}, \cite{rajkomar2018scalable} and transportation \cite{lv2014traffic}.
 Numerous cutting-edge methods have been proposed to address the difficulties in modeling complex temporal dependencies in these domains.

-Reservoir computing (RC) is a machine learning technique developed in the early 2000s that uses reservoirs to learn spatiotemporal features in time series data \cite{maass2002real}, \cite{jaeger2004harnessing}, \cite{reservoir_computing}.
-An optimized RC can handle even the most difficult problems, such as chaotic or complex spatiotemporal behaviors \cite{pathak2017using}, \cite{pathak2018model}.
-In echo state networks (ESN)\cite{RC}, the most commonly used RC model, the reservoir consists of a recurrent neural network \cite{hochreiter1997long}, where the weights are randomly sampled and fixed (i.e., they are untrained).
-By fixing the reservoir weights, training is reduced to a simple and efficient least squares estimation, rather than the costly, fully nonlinear optimization required for standard recurrent neural networks.
-Additionally, a universal approximation theorem was established in \cite{gonon2019reservoir} demonstrating that reservoir computers can approximate causal, time-invariant functionals of stationary stochastic processes.
+Reservoir computing (RC) is a machine learning paradigm introduced in the early 2000s that uses reservoirs to learn spatiotemporal features in time-series data \cite{jaeger2004harnessing}, \cite{maass2002real}, \cite{reservoir_computing}.
+Optimized RC frameworks can address highly challenging tasks, such as chaotic or complex spatiotemporal behaviors \cite{pathak2018model}, \cite{pathak2017using}.
+In echo state networks (ESN)\cite{RC}, the most commonly used RC model, the reservoir consists of a recurrent neural network \cite{recNN}, where the weights are randomly sampled and fixed (i.e., untrained).
+By fixing the reservoir weights, training is reduced to a simple least squares estimation problem, rather than the costly, fully nonlinear optimization required for standard recurrent neural networks.
+Additionally, a universal approximation theorem was established in \cite{gonon2019reservoir} demonstrating that reservoir computers can approximate the causal, time-invariant functionals of stationary stochastic processes.
 Although RC offers the fast computation and lightweight design, it presents several challenges, as described in \cite{challenges_RC}.